20 of the Most Expensive Steaks You Can Order and 1 You Can't

 Where: Alexander's Steakhouse in San Francisco

-Alexander's offers a classic Porterhouse cut — filet mignon and a New York Strip with a bone between them dry aged for 45 day and served with a red wine bordelaise.
+Alexander's offers a classic Porterhouse cut — filet mignon and a New York Strip with a bone between them dry aged for 45 days and served with blue cheese, hollandaise, and bordelaise sauces.

 Related: Where To Find Great Cheap Steak in Every State